by Secret Hippie

 Vit turned in the doorway and clasped me by the shoulders again.
 This time, I didn't return the gesture.
 I was too stunned.
 All of this friendly touching seemed overwhelming.
-Anyway, he seemed to have hired an angel to take the next spot in the row.
+Anyway, he seemed to put an angel in the next spot.

 "This is my sister," he said.
 He bowed slightly.